oasis-tcs/csaf/csaf_2.0/submit/README.md

    *submission of future versions; and a description of how OASIS and the submission requesters expect to* *comply with those rules.*

-The OASIS OData Technical Committee will continue to maintain the CSAF\ v2.0 OASIS Standards and produce future revisions of them.
+The OASIS CSAF Technical Committee will continue to maintain the CSAF\ v2.0 OASIS Standards and produce future revisions of them.

 For this specific submission (CSAF\ v2.0 OASIS) to ISO/IEC JTC\ 1, OASIS will request to be